+3.1.4.
 Assessing eligibility for inclusion in the Classified Tree Register

-Nominations are assessed under Part 4 of the Local Law and the process in Appendix 3.
+Nominations are assessed under Part 3 of the Local Law and the process in Appendix 3 of this policy.
 In summary, when a nomination is received, an Authorised Officer will consider whether the tree is potentially eligible for inclusion in the Register.
 One of the considerations in assessing eligibility for inclusion in the Register is the criteria in Appendix 1 of this Policy which is based on the criteria used by the National Trust of Australia (Victoria) for its register.
-If the tree is potentially eligible for inclusion, contact will be made with a relevant landholder to arrange, if required, an inspection of the tree to assist in determining if it has any of the Categories of Significance and any of the negative criteria listed in Appendix 2.
+If the tree is potentially eligible for inclusion, contact will be made with a relevant landholder to arrange, if required, an inspection of the tree to assist in determining if it has any of the Categories of Significance and any of the negative criteria listed in Appendix 2 of this policy.